-Exhaustive Summary of Official Correspondence-Queen Listens to Pope-About to Decree Fermination of Cuban Trouble.
+Exhaustive Summary of Official Correspondence-Queen Listens to Pope-About to Decree Termination of Cubas

-WASHINGTON, June 20.-The American red book for 1898 comprising the foreign relations during the eventful period of the Spanish-American war, has just made its appearance.
+WASHINGTON.
+June 20 .- The American red book for 1898 comprising the foreign relations during the eventful period of the Spanish-Amer-Ican war, has just made its appearance.
 It contains an exhaustive summary of the official correspondence.
 The Dupuy ed Lome incident and the blowing up of the Maine are treated under separate heads.
-The first offited States expected the independence of Cuba was in a dispatch from Sec March 28, 1898.
+The first offiaging in the surrounding country and | cial notification to Spain that the Uniseizure by the soldiers of everything a | ted States expected the independence of Cuba was in a dispatch from Sec retary Hay to Minister Woodford on March 28, 1898.
 The president had previously instructed Mr. Woodford to endeavor to have Spain grant Cuba "full self-government."
 Spain at once asked the meaning of this term.
 In reply, Secretary Hay cabled, "Full selfgovernment, with indemnity, would mean Cuban independence."

-It apppars that just before the war broke out Minister Woodford sent word that the queen regent, yielding to the request of the pope, was about to decree a termination of the war in Cuba for a period of six months.
-Mr. Woodford was hopeful this would avert a crisis in the trouble between Spain and the United States, but this hope was not realized, as congress soon after adopted the resolutions of intervention.
-The peace negotiations. both in Washington and Paris, are given in extenso.
-When the acquisition of the Philippines came up Secretary Hay cabled Mr. Day, saying: "The sentiment in the United States is almost universal that the people of the Philippines, whatever else be done, must be liberated from Spanish domination.
+It apepars that just before the war broke out Minister Woodford sent word that the queen regent, yielding to the request of the pope, was about to decree a termination of the war in Cuba for a period of six months.
+Mr. Woodford was hopeful this would avert a crisis in the trouble between Spain and the United States, but this soon after adopted the resolutions of intervention.
+The peace negotiations, both in Washington and Paris, are given in extenso.
+When the acquisitroops.
+The Japanese commander also | tion of the Philippines came up Secretary Hay cabled Mr. Day, saying: "The sentiment in the United States is almost universal that the people of the Philippines, whatever else be done, must be liberated from Spanish domination.
 In this sentiment the president fully concurs.
 Nor can we permit Spain to transfer any of the islands to another power.
 Nor can we invite another power or powers to join the United States is sovereignty over them.
 We must either hold them or turn them back to Spain.
 Consequently, grave as the responsibilities and unforeseen as are the difficulties which are before us, the president can see but one plain path of duty-the acceptance of the archipelago."
 Early in the war the State department directed our ambassador at London to discreetly sound the British government upon war vessels using the Suez canal.
 In reply it was stated that the British government held that we were unquestionably entitled to the use of the canal for warships.
 The declarations of neutrality by most of the foreign governments, except Germany, are given, and as to Germany, Ambassador White gives a conference with Baron von Buelow, in which the latter says that Germany has not for twenty years issued a proclamation of neutrality.